 Do I need to serve a copy of my petition?

-No. You do not need to serve the respondent a copy of your petition.
+No. You do not need to effect service of process upon the respondent.
 The respondent will be notified of your petition when it is received and filed by the Court.

 May I request appointment of counsel?